OctopusDeploy/docs/docs/administration/security/octopus-tentacle-communication/index.md

 We achieve this security using [public-key cryptography](http://en.wikipedia.org/wiki/Public-key_cryptography "Wikipedia article on Public-key cryptography").

-## Octopus/Tentacle Trust Relationship {#Octopus-Tentaclecommunication-Octopus/Tentacletrustrelationship}
+## Octopus/Tentacle trust relationship {#Octopus-Tentaclecommunication-Octopus/Tentacletrustrelationship}

 Regardless of whether Tentacle is in [listening mode](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#listening-tentacles-recommended) or [polling mode](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#polling-tentacles), all communication between the Tentacle and Octopus is performed over a secure ([TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security)) connection.
 Octopus and Tentacle both have a public/private key pair that they use to establish the TLS connection and verify the identity of the other party.